vippsas/vipps-epayment-api/faq.md

 Yes, to a certain extent.
 The eCom API uses the ePayment API *behind the scenes*.

-The ePayment API is _backwards compatible: with the eCom API, but the eCom API is _forwards compatible_ with the ePayment API:
+The ePayment API is *backwards compatible* with the eCom API, but the eCom API is *forwards compatible* with the ePayment API:

 * If the payments are initiated with the
   [eCom API](https://developer.vippsmobilepay.com/docs/APIs/ecom-api/)